-Coach: Mr. Bowler and Mr. Martindale
+Coach: Mr. Martindale and Mr. Adams

 Cross Country at Sacred Heart is held during the fall sports season.
 The girls who take part are self motivated, driven, and confident athletes that enjoy running and the benefits it offers.
 The girls train three to four days a week running distances between 4 and 7K preparing for races that fall on Saturdays.
 In the past few years the Sacred Heart has had great success in both the middle and high programs, winning finals in 2013 and league champions in 2012.
 The sport offers a chance for all athletes to compete not only against themselves but rival schools in the Kanto Plain.
 The top seven high school girls take part in the Asia Pacific Invitational held in Guam.
 This is a fantastic event that allows our girls to race against more than 20 schools from several countries around the Pacific.

 JV & Varsity tennis is an advanced program based on a modern tennis methodology allowing students to join a team representing their school and compete against other international schools in the Kanto (wider Tokyo) area.
 The program helps create well-rounded student athletes, develops responsibility and teaches sportsmanship.
 Our teams’ performances for the past few years (first time in the School history league champions for the two consecutive seasons – 2012 and 2013) have earned us place amongst the strongest teams in the area.
 The tennis teams train and play on the school courts.
 We also travel to other locales farther afield for tournaments.

 The Varsity volleyball team ended the 2018 season with a Far East tournament held in Humphreys Base in South Korea from the 7th to 11th of November.